 Of course you can own any fee simple property in your own name as well and would not have the need to pay Corporate Tax.

-The Real etsate Market is Coming Back where I live, How about Costa Rica?
+The Real Estate Market is Coming Back Where I live, How about Costa Rica?

 There is a resounding answer to this questions but it is not as easy as say just a plan YES.